- Balanitis largely occurs in uncircumcised males.

-Balanitis is a condition that largely occurs in uncircumcised men.
-Balanitis can be a painful condition, but it isn’t a serious one.
-It can usually be relieved using topical medication.
+Balanitis largely occurs in uncircumcised men.
+It can be painful, but it typically isn’t serious.
+It often can be relieved by using topical medication.

-Injuries on the tip of the penis or foreskin can also cause swelling.
+Injuries on the tip of the penis or foreskin can cause swelling and discomfort.

 Irritation in the area can also cause balanitis.
-Irritation can arise from:
+Irritation can be caused by:

 - not rinsing soap completely off of your penis after showering

-- using scented soaps to clean the penis
+- using scented soaps to clean your penis

 - using bar soap that dries out the skin

-- using scented lotions or sprays on the penis
+- using scented lotions or sprays on your penis

-Some medications like laxatives, sleeping pills, painkillers, and antibiotics can cause balanitis as a side effect.
+Some laxatives, sleeping pills, painkillers, and antibiotics can cause balanitis as a side effect.
 This is called a fixed drug eruption.

 - reactive arthritis